ANNE B. REAL

 3. What did Cynthia and Jerome have in common?

 4. If Anne Frank and Cynthia Gimenez were to meet each other (assuming that Cynthia was a real person, that Anne could come back from the dead, and that they could speak the same language) would they be friends?
 What do you think their relationship would be like?

-5. In the movie Cynthia reads this passage from Anne Frank: The Diary of a Young Girl: “Our lives were full of anxiety.
+5. In the movie, Cynthia reads this passage from Anne Frank: The Diary of a Young Girl: “Our lives were full of anxiety.
 Since many of our family members in Germany were suffering under Hitler’s Anti-Jewish laws.
 After May 1940, our freedom was severely restricted by a series of anti-Jewish decrees.
 Jews were required to wear a yellow star.
 Jews could not have bicycles, Jews were banned from trams, Jews were forbidden to drive, even their own cars.”
 This passage occurs in the summer of 1942.
 Please find the date, review the passages around this language, and give us a complete list of the anti-Jewish decrees described by Anne.

-6. In the movie Cynthia reads this passage from Anne Frank: The Diary of a Young Girl: “We’re stuck in here like lepers.
-Believe me, if you’ve been shut up for over a year and half it can be too much sometimes.
+6. In the movie, Cynthia reads this passage from Anne Frank: The Diary of a Young Girl: “We’re stuck in here like lepers.
+Believe me, if you’ve been shut up for over a year and a half it can be too much sometimes.
 I can’t ignore my feelings no matter how unjust or ungrateful they seem.
-Actually I shouldn’t be writing this because it makes me seem ungrateful, but I can’t keep everything to myself.
+Actually, I shouldn’t be writing this because it makes me seem ungrateful, but I can’t keep everything to myself.
 So I’ll repeat what I said at the start – Paper is more patient than people.”
 Anne Frank wrote this in the winter of 1943/1944.
 Find the passage.
 What events occurred to make the concept that paper is more patient than people important to Anne?